Showing posts with label Atari Falcon. Show all posts

 Go on, be unique, and check that out!

-As you all know, I do not own a Falcon so am stuck in the virtual wastelands of emulation thanks to the (fabulous) program Hatari.
-Sadly, this great emulator doesn't appear to support 60Hz so the game suffers slowdown and problems with the sound volume.
+As you all know, I do not own a Falcon, so I'm stuck in the virtual wastelands of emulation thanks to the (fabulous) program Hatari.
+Sadly, this great emulator doesn't appear to support 60Hz, so the game suffers from irritating slowdown and volume problems with the sound effects.
 Have you seen the cost of a Falcon?
 Yeah, I can live with this performance hit until my pending lottery win comes through!

 We begin with the Crusaders chasing us through the forest.